-"Take the Levites in place of all the Israelite firstborn."
+"Take the Levites in place of every firstborn of the Children of Israel..."
 (3:45)

 The other tribes were counted only from age twenty - the age at which they were old enough to serve in the army.
 The Levites' task, however, was to protect the Tabernacle, and any increase in their population - even of newborn infants - helped them in this task.
 Therefore, they were counted virtually from birth.